 It was raining, bitterly cold and my feet were hurting … so yes, we’ve taken the bus 😔

 We were woken up by rain splattering against our window!
 I gave Berto one look and, after 21 years of marriage, he knew exactly what “that look” meant … I was adamant – no walking today!

 FOOT INJURIES & RAIN: Not even mentioning the other four blisters, I now also had a big new blister underneath my left foot that almost made it impossible to walk.
 And in this rain, I just did not had the energy to try and balance my walk between painful blisters, a painful ankle and the pouring rain!

-We have booked accommodation in a hostel in Porto a week ago, because we’ve wanted to explore Porto before we continue our Camino.
-Hopefully, two days of rest in Porto will give me renewed energy for the last part of our Portuguese Camino!
+We’ve booked accommodation in a hostel in Porto a week ago, because we wanted to explore Porto before we continue our Camino.
+Hopefully, two days of rest in Porto will hopefully give my body enough time to recover for the last part of our Portuguese Camino!